myTrackerSDK/mytracker-android/README.md

 Integration instructions are available on our [website](https://tracker.my.com/docs/).

-Demo-app with examples of integration available in [myTrackerDemo folder](https://github.com/myTrackerSDK/mytracker-android/tree/master/myTrackerDemo).
+Demo-app with examples of integration available in [myTrackerDemo-kotlin folder](https://github.com/myTrackerSDK/mytracker-android/tree/master/myTrackerDemo-kotlin).

 ## Requirements